nagyrobi/esp32evse-esphome/README.md

     heap_total:
       name: "EVSE Heap Total"
 ```
-If your installation only uses a single probe, expose it via the combined ``temperature`` key instead of the individual high/low entries:
+If your installation only uses a single temperature sensor, expose it via the combined ``temperature`` key instead of the individual high/low entries:

 ```yaml
     temperature: